-No, we're not talking about whether Novak Djokovic can become the most successful Wimbledon champion of all time, or whether Roger Federer is playing in this year's tournament.
+No, we're not talking about whether Novak Djokovic can become the most successful Wimbledon champion of all time, or whether the retired Roger Federer is playing in this year's tournament.

 This year, we're here to help you.
 We're here to help you sit back and enjoy the action without the distraction of brain-melting questions whirring around your head.

 No longer will you need to face the wrath of super-keen friends as you ponder why players wear white, how long the grass is or what you'll find inside the beating heart of a tennis ball.

 If you're all set and ready, RadioTimes.com will begin to answer those FAQs you simply need to be answered before sinking back into your chair and letting The Championships illuminate your summer days.

 - Wimbledon prize money | Wimbledon tournament tree | Wimbledon seeded players | British players at Wimbledon

 Can Wimbledon players go to the toilet during a match?

 Wimbledon rules permit players to "request permission to leave the court for a reasonable time for a toilet break", but this must be taken during a set break and cannot be used for any other purpose.

 Male and female players are allowed two toilet breaks per match, while doubles teams must share their allocated number of breaks.

 The rulebook also states "the nearest assigned bathroom should be used" and that a line judge must accompany the player to ensure they "do not use the break for any other purpose".